charles-e/new-c2lem/src/books/_BIP/The Road.md

 * <span meta="55@2025-10-13T16:02:14.827Z"></span> They found a lot of food & etc in a bomb shelter but only half way through the book: my dread increaseth.

 * <span meta="87.5@2025-10-14T03:29:12.379Z"></span> They reached the (east I assume) coast and just looted an abandoned yacht

+* <span meta="88@2025-10-14T18:58:41.038Z"></span> the kid survived an infection but they just saw a boot print in the sand and I had to take a break